Thursday is the new Friday so kick your shoes off and shake up one of my favourite summer gin cocktails.

 - 2 cups Ice cubes

-- Chill a cocktail glass with ice cubes.
+- Chill a cocktail glass with ice cubes and some water.

 - Combine the grapefruit juice, gin, Campari, and sweet vermouth in an ice filled cocktail shaker.

 - Shake for 15 seconds until the ingredients are thoroughly chilled.

 - Strain into the chilled cocktail glass. (empty ice first)